woolition/greasyforks/stylishLite/readme.md

 ## How to install styles?

 - Install From Server:
-> In some cases, install styles from page not work correctlly, you can try to install form Server.
+> In some cases, install styles from page may not work correctlly, you can try to install form Server.

 ![Install From Server image](https://github.com/woolition/greasyforks/raw/master/img/styleslite4.png)

 - Install From Page:
-> In some cases, install styles from server not work correctlly, you can try to install form page's css code.
+> In some cases, install styles from server may not work correctlly, you can try to install form page's css code.

 ![Install From Page image](https://github.com/woolition/greasyforks/raw/master/img/styleslite5.png)

 ### Not Good Enough: